Last Updated on May 31, 2023 by Dave Schoenbeck

 - Reframe the issue.
 Conflict often feels like you vs. another person, but it should be the two of you vs. the problem.
-Your direct report is your ally, and both of you have a vested interest in solving whatever problem has arisen.
+Your direct report is your ally, and both of you are vested in solving whatever problem has arisen.
 Please don’t make it personal; hopefully, they won’t take it personally.

 - Be respectful.
-How you confront someone will go a long way towards achieving an optimal outcome.
+How you confront someone will go a long way toward achieving an optimal outcome.
 Deliver negative feedback gently and be ready to understand their point of view.

 - Lead by example.
 The way you address conflict with your direct reports will provide them with a framework for addressing conflict with each other.
 It would be best if you modeled a healthy way of delivering feedback, even when you’re afraid.
 You’re doing your team service by showing them the way forward.

 - Give positive feedback, too.
 If your team only hears from you when something is wrong, they’ll become demoralized and gun-shy.
-It would help if you regularly delivered positive feedback so that negative feedback doesn’t feel as personal.
+It would help if you regularly delivered positive feedback so negative feedback doesn’t feel as personal.
 This will also make it easier for you to raise your colleagues’ problems in the future, as they’ll know their work is valued.

 It’s not easy to overcome our fear of confronting direct reports.
 However, a professional business coach can help.
 Click here to fill out my contact form, and we can discuss how to be more comfortable with confrontation in the workplace.